 - Arranging visits by Members of the Royal Family, and receiving and escorting Royal Visitors as appropriate.

-- Presenting Honours and Awards on behalf of the Queen to individuals, voluntary groups and business organisations.
+- Presenting honours and awards on behalf of The King to individuals, voluntary groups and business organisations.

 - Performing certain duties in connection with armed forces of the Crown and, in particular, the reserve forces.